The International Arbitration Review: Cyprus

 Cyprus, as a member of the European Union, will have to comply with any amendment to Regulation 1215/2012, which allocates jurisdiction among courts of Member States.
 Therefore, if at any future time either this Regulation is amended by deleting the arbitration exclusion currently in force, or an entirely new regulation or directive is issued concerning arbitration, such new development will be made part of Cypriot law.

 1 Alecos Markides is a senior partner at Markides, Markides & Co LLC.
+The information in this chapter was accurate as at June 2020.

 2 Arbitration Law, Chapter 4.